| The Studio Wardrobe |

 Playful, wild hair is part of the childhood we want to capture to and remember.
 Embrace the loose curls and leave the headbands and bows at home.

-I work with several professional hair and make-up artists who I am proud to consider friends and fellow creatives, who do fabulous work for my clients.
+I work with several professional hair and make-up artists who do fabulous work for my clients.

 A professional make up artist will ensure that your make up lasts throughout your session and is properly applied so you look your very best.